 Additions and Enclosures

-A building permit will always be required for residential addition or enclosure projects.
-Depending on the specifics of your home and lot, and the size of your addition or enclosure, you may also require a development permit.
+A Building Permit is always required for residential addition or enclosure projects.
+You may also require a Development Permit, depending on the specifics of your home and lot, and the size of your addition or enclosure.

 Examples of residential additions and enclosures